-Occasionally the mix is an uneasy one, but for the most part it works remarkably well.
-The people of Mexico reflect this variety, too: there are communities of full-blooded indígenas, and there are a few – very few – Mexicans of pure Spanish descent.
-The great majority of the population, though, is mestizo, combining in themselves both traditions with, to a greater or lesser extent, a veneer of urban sophistication.
-Add in a multitude of distinct regional identities and you have a thrilling, constantly surprising place to travel.
+The 114 million people of Mexico reflect this variety, too.
+Communities of full-blooded indígenas represent around ten percent of the population, with the Nahua, Maya, Zapotec, Mixtec, Otomí and Totonac the largest groups.
+There are also a few Mexicans of pure Spanish or European descent, invariably forming the ranks of the mega rich, even if billionaire Carlos Slim is actually of Lebanese ancestry.
+The great majority of the population (over eighty percent), though, is mestizo, combining in themselves European and indigenous traditions with, to a greater or lesser extent, a veneer of urban sophistication.
+Add in a multitude of distinct regional identities, from the cowboy culture of the northern deserts to the Mesoamerican traditions of the south, and you have a thrilling, constantly surprising place to travel.

-Despite the inevitable influence of the US, looming to the north, and close links with the rest of the Spanish-speaking world (an avid audience for Mexican soap operas), the country remains resolutely individual.
+Despite the inevitable influence of the US, looming to the north, and close links with the rest of the Spanish-speaking world (an avid audience for Mexican pop and soap operas), the country remains resolutely individual.
 The music that fills the plazas in the evenings, the buildings that circle around them, even the smells emanating from a row of taco carts: they all leave you without any doubt about where you are.
-The strength of Mexican identity perhaps hits most clearly if you travel overland across the border with the US, as the ubiquitous Popsicle vendors suddenly appear from nowhere, and the pace of life slows perceptibly.

-This is not to say that Mexico is always an easy place to travel around.
+It’s certainly not all suburbs and SUVs quite yet though; adventure can still be found through happening upon a village fiesta, complete with a muddy bullfight and rowdy dancing, or hopping on a rural bus, packed with farmers all carrying machetes half their height and curious about how you’ve wound up going their way.
+It’s also true that Mexico is not always an easy place to travel around.
 The power may go off, the water may not be drinkable.
 Occasionally it can seem that there’s incessant, inescapable noise and dirt.
-And although the mañana mentality is largely an outsiders’ myth, Mexico is still a country where timetables are not always to be entirely trusted, where anything that can break down will break down (when it’s most needed) and where any attempt to do things in a hurry is liable to be frustrated.
-You simply have to accept the local temperament: work may be necessary to live but it’s not life’s central focus, minor annoyances really are minor and there’s always something else to do in the meantime.
-More deeply disturbing are the extremes of ostentatious wealth and grim poverty, most poignant in the big cities, where unemployment is high and living conditions beyond crowded.
-But for the most part, you’ll find this is a friendly, fabulously varied and enormously enjoyable place in which to travel.Read More
+And although the mañana mentality is largely an outsiders’ myth, rural Mexico is still a land where timetables are not always to be entirely trusted, where anything that can break down will break down (when it’s most needed) and where any attempt to do things in a hurry is liable to be frustrated.